 Perl 5.10 added more useful features to the language than any other release since Perl 5.0.0.
-However, many people are now using Perl 5.10, without taking advantage of those new features.
+Most people are now using Perl 5.10 or later, but often without taking advantage of those new features.

 Topics covered include: